shoaibkhanz/agentic-ai-engineering-course/lessons/11_multimodal/article_guideline.md

     - Leveraging other multimodal tools such as deep research or MCP servers that return or act on external resources: company PDF files, screenshots from your computer, audio files from Spotify, or videos from Zoom.
 - Create a simple ReAct Engine leveraging LangGraph's `create_react_agent()` and connecting the RAG retrieval function from Section 7 as a tool for the agent, which returns the top-k images based on semantic similarity between the images and a text query.
 As an example, we will ask the agent about the color of our kitten.
 - *[Generate a mermaid diagram of our ReAct agent that we will implement]*
 - Give step-by-step examples from `Section 4 ("Building multimodal AI agents")` of the provided Notebook.
 Follow the code flow from the Notebook, highlighting each code cell step by step, while utilizing the markdown/text cells for inspiration.
+Avoid using code from other sections of the Notebook.
 -  **Section length**: 500 words (Don't count the code)

+## Section 9: Conclusion

+- Wrap-up the article by explaining that we will use multimodal techniques in our capstone project to pass images and PDFs from our research agent to the writer agent, avoiding any text translation and benefit of the complete visual information from them
+-  **Section length**: 100 words

 ## Article Code